ceph/ceph/doc/radosgw/pubsub-module.rst

 - s3.object.version: object version in case of versioned bucket
 - s3.object.sequencer: monotonically increasing identifier of the change per object (hexadecimal format)

-In case that the subscription was not created via an S3-compatible notification, the events will have the following event format (JSON):
+In case that the subscription was not created via a non S3-compatible notification, the events will have the following event format (JSON):

 ::